PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

  The first render pass is used to render a shadowmap.
 It contains only depth values and represents the scene as viewed from the light position.

  The second pass renders the actual scene from the camera point of view and uses the shadowmap from the previous pass.
-When light calculation is performed in fragment shader the depth value from shadow map is used to determine whether the fragment is ocludded (and therefore is in shadow) or not.
+When the light calculation is performed in the fragment shader, the depth value from the shadow map is used to determine whether the fragment is occluded from the light (and therefore is in shadow) or not.

  The diagram below shows this two step process: